mantidproject/mantid/docs/source/algorithms/D7AbsoluteScaleNormalisation-v1.rst

 Output:

-.. testoutput:: ExCrossSectionSeparationXYZ
+.. testoutput:: ExAbsoluteScaleNormalisation_XYZ_separation

    Number of separated cross-sections: 3
    Ratio of spin-incoherent to nuclear coherent cross-sections measured for vanadium is equal to: 11.8

-.. testcleanup:: ExCrossSectionSeparationXYZ
+.. testcleanup:: ExAbsoluteScaleNormalisation_XYZ_separation

    mtd.clear()